 What do penguins eat?

-Most penguins like to eat krill (which is kind of like shrimp), fish, squid, and other types of sea life that they can catch while they swim in the water.
+Most penguins eat krill (which is kind of like shrimp), fish, squid, and other types of sea life that they can catch while they swim in the water.

 Do penguins have any predators?